 - If your poo consists of small, hard lumps, this is likely to be constipation, especially if you’re straining.

-- If your poo is loose and fluffy or liquid, that’s diarrhoea.
+- If your poo is loose and fluffy or liquid, that’s diarrhea.

 How often should you go?